hmcts/cnp-azuredevops-libraries/README.md

 ### Multi Regions:

-Some repos have separate `tfvars` files based on region i.e. `UK South` or `UK West` and having all enviroment variables in a single `tfvars` file may not meet the requirement.
+Some repositories have separate `tfvars` files based on region i.e. `UK South` or `UK West` and having all enviroment variables in a single `tfvars` file may not meet the requirement.
 If you need to use a different set of variables for your build then you can pass the `multiRegion` parameter and set this as `true`, the default is `false`.